LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 {
     string                      user_id  = 1;
     repeated string             comments = 2;
-    google.protobuf.StringValue nickname = 3;  // nickname may be absent indicating that it is unknown }
+    google.protobuf.StringValue nickname = 3;  // may be absent indicating that it is unknown
+}
 ```

 Wrapping `nickname` into a StringValue is necessary because proto3 does not truly support field presence / absence for scalar types.
 In
 proto3, a regular scalar is considered absent if it has the default value regardless of whether it was explicitly set or not.
-Unfortunately, oftentimes the default value of a scalar (e.g. - 0) is a perfectly valid value for the field and can't also be used to
+Oftentimes, the default value of a scalar (e.g. - 0) is a perfectly valid value for the field and can't also be used to
 indicate that it is unknown.
 Wrapping the value into one of the well known wrapper type messages allows for field absence to be
 unambiguously determined, regardless of value, which can be used to indicate that the field's value is unknown.

-Unfortunately again, this approach conflicts with other common concepts such as operating on or returning partial resources.
+Unfortunately, this approach conflicts with other common concepts such as operating on or returning partial resources.
 For example,
 an update that only seeks to update some subset of a resource's fields.
 Because field absence is already being used to indicate unknown
 values, such operations must explicitly re-specify which fields should **actually** be considered and which should be entirely ignored.